-No. of credits credits
+No. of o No. of credits

 Components Major Minor

 1) Introductory courses

 a) disciplinary 6 6

 b) pre-requisites 12 -

 2) Advanced courses

 a) core courses 18 12

 b) disciplinary electives 30 18

 c) capstone experience 6 -

-Candidates who opt to declare two major programmes offered by the Faculty of Social Sciences should avoid selecting overlapping pre-requisites.
+^{} Candidates who opt to declare two major programmes offered by the Faculty of Social Sciences should avoid selecting overlapping pre-requisites.